agentolek/Register-Simulator/README.md

 ### Classes

 Class LogicGate -> contains:
-- type of gate as str, np.
-"OR", "AND"
+- type of gate as str, for example: "OR", "AND"
 - entry points of gate, which can be other gates or flip-flops.
 Each gate must have at least one entry, with the NOT gate also being limited to max 1 gate.
 - property value -> returns the caluculated value based on type of gate